 It’s Human Rights Day.

-Let’s spend a day highlighting the importance of owning our own lives and validate our rights as human beings.
+Let’s spend a day highlighting the importance of owning our own lives and validating our rights as human beings.

 December 21: Crossword Puzzle Day #CrosswordPuzzleDay